MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 **Experience for users with Microsoft Forms Pro license only**

-If you have a Forms Pro license only and try to login to Forms Pro, the following message will be displayed with the link to Customer Voice:
+If you have a Forms Pro license only and try to login to Forms Pro, the following message will be displayed with the link to go to Customer Voice:

 `image`